Perv - Color Scheme

 Preferences -> Browse Packages menu entry in Sublime Text.
-That will open the Packages directory either in the “Finder” (on Mac OS X) or in the “Explorer” (on Windows).
-Go into the “Perv - Color Scheme” directory and drag'n'drop the color scheme file, which you would like to use, to your Sublime Text editor.
-After the file is loaded in the editor do the following regarding what you would like to change:
+That will open the packages directory either in the “Finder” (on Mac OS X), “flavoured file explorer” (on Linux) or in “Explorer” (on Windows).
+Go into the “Color Schemes - Perv” directory and drag'n'drop the colour scheme file, which you would like to use, to your Sublime Text editor.
+After the file is loaded, do the following depending on the desired change:

 Hint: as you're already using Sublime Text–commenting and uncommenting is as easy as a key-press: Mac: ⌘+/ and for the PCs: CTRL+/)

 Now either create a

-git clone https://github.com/FlavourSys/Perv-ColorScheme "Perv - Color Scheme"
+git clone https://github.com/FlavourSys/Perv-ColorScheme "Color Schemes - Perv"

 Now simply use the

-Color Scheme -> Perv - Color Scheme option of your preferences menu to switch between the schemes & enjoy!
+"Color Scheme" -> "Color Schemes - Perv" -> "Perv YOUR FLAVOUR" option of your preferences menu to switch between the schemes & enjoy!

-- change: integrated YAML highlighting
+- change: merged

-Always have fun in what you're doing and “DON'T PANIC”…
+Always have fun:sunny: in what you're doing and “DON'T PANIC”…:rocket: